 Benefits of Aerobic Exercise for Longevity

-Additionally, regular exercise sessions can prevent heart disease and heart failure while alleviating chronic back pain, making daily activities easier.
+Regular exercise can prevent heart disease and heart failure.
+It also relieves chronic back pain, making daily tasks easier.

 Social Benefits of Group Aerobic Exercise Classes